komish/blog/posts/2021-03-25_named-return-values-and-naked-returns-in-go.md

 date: 2021-03-25
 categories: [Thoughts]
 tags: [development, go, golang, micro]
+weight: 1
 description: A lesson I learned on naked returns in Go.
 ---

 While working on a bug in a Go application that a friend discovered, I learned about the concept of a [Naked Return](https://tour.golang.org/basics/7).

 I've been familiar with the concept of named return values, but not the concept of a naked return that goes along with it.
 A "naked return" refers to a return